ericaraujophd/socialmodeling/introduction/slos.md

 1. **Halls, W. D., & Lukes, S.** (1982).
 Durkheim:The Rules of Sociological Method and Selected Texts on Sociology and Its Method.
 Excerpt.
    - 📖 [PDF Download](../readings/module1/Durkheim-exerpt-from-Rules-of-Sociological-Method.pdf)

-2. **Weber, M.** (1949). " Objectivity" in social science and social policy.
+2. **Weber, M.** (1949).
+"Objectivity" in social science and social policy.
 The methodology of the social sciences, 49-112.
 Excerpt.
    - 📖 [PDF Download](../readings/module1/Weber-excerpt-from-Objectivity-in-Social-Science-and-Social-Policy.pdf)
 :::